 Almost half a million album sales in the US and a Grammy for Best Urban Contemporary album make Frank Ocean one of the biggest names in urban music at the moment.
 No fly-by-night, talent show chancer either, Frank had to hold down 11 jobs (including Subway, he makes a mean sandwich) in support of his music making craft.
 Furthermore 'Channel Orange' is a critical success too, as loved by the Guardian as it is by Spin Magazine.
 We decided to put together a Frank Ocean gear guide, so you can capture that 'Channel Orange' sound too.

 There's some classic synth, drum machine and guitar tones on 'Channel Orange' but it is mixed very contemporaneously with a full, lush and quite dry sound.
 Frank worked with producer Malay who describes them working as equal partners, rather than putting his own imprint on it.

-It's not a big surprise to find a Neumann U47 and Telefunken 251 being used, unfortunately, they're out of production and these vintage mics command a hefty price on the second-hand market (when they turn up!).
+It's not a big surprise to find a NeumannU47 and Telefunken 251 being used, unfortunately, they're out of production and these vintage mics command a hefty price on the second-hand market (when they turn up!).
 Malay does also say that an M149 was used, one of Neumanns flagship microphones, a real work of art and perfect gear for capturing a talent like Frank.
 Apparently, an SM58 was used too, best known as the world's favourite live vocal mic the 58 turns up in the studio more than you might think.

 For the rest of the vocal chain there's a few more classic pieces of gear that have been used on pop records for decades, the Neve 1073 Microphone Preamp, Fairchild 670 and Studer tape machine help give weight and warmth to Frank's vocal.
 The original hardware units can be hard to find but Waves have distilled all that analogue voodoo into spot-on digital recreations in the V-Series.
-Universal Audio have their own stunning Neve recreations in the Neve Pak, they also have Fairchild and Studer hardware emulations that run on their UAD Accelerator packages.
+Universal Audio have their own stunning Neve recreations in the NevePak, they also have Fairchild and Studer hardware emulations that run on their UAD Accelerator packages.